Ishan C Williams, PhD, FGSA

 Biography

 Williams earned a degree in psychology at UNC Chapel Hill, a MS and a PhD in human development and family studies at UNC Greensboro before completing a postdoctoral fellowship at UNC Chapel Hill’s Institute on Aging.
-A member of the National Hartford Centers for Gerontological Excellence, a Fellow of the Gerontological Society of America and one of AARP’s Public Policy Institute Roundtable members, Williams serves on the Lindsay Institute’s Caregiving Advisory Council and is associate editor for Ethnicity & Health.
+A member of the National Hartford Centers for Gerontological Excellence, a Fellow of the Gerontological Society of America, one of AARP’s Public Policy Institute Roundtable members, and Williams currently serves on the Alzheimer’s Disease and Related Dementia’s Research Commission for the Virginia Department of Health (2024-2027).

 Honors and Awards